 Once the certificate is received the school will conduct a risk assessment for the student before the child can return to school.

 The Risk Management Plan will remain in place at school until a further medical certificate is provided clearing the student to resume normal school activities.
-Please read the following important information regarding students returning to school after leaving hospital.
-After attending the Hospital: Information for Parents and Carers the P&F directly or via the school office.

 LAWN MOWING ROSTER